Aymen Saleem

 Aymen Saleem (born January 12, 1993) is a Pakistani actress and model who appears in Urdu television shows.
-She made her acting debut with Hum TV's ramadan special Chupke Chupke as Ramisha aka Mishi (2021), which earned her a nomination of Best Emerging Talent in TV at Lux Style Awards.
+She made her acting debut with Hum TV's Ramadan special Chupke Chupke as Ramisha aka Mishi (2021), which earned her a nomination for Best Emerging Talent in TV at Lux Style Awards.

-In 2022, Saleem made her television comeback after one year with another ramadan drama Paristan as Pernia, followed by a leading role as Aliya in feminism romance Ibn-e-Hawwa on Hum TV.
+In 2022, Saleem made her television comeback after one year with another Ramadan drama Paristan as Pernia, followed by a leading role as Aliya in feminism romance Ibn-e-Hawwa on Hum TV.

 Early life and education

 Aymen was born on 13 January 1993, in Karachi.
 Her father, Saleem Yousuf, is a former Pakistani cricketer.
 She finished her A-levels at Karachi Grammar School.
 She earned her undergrad in Business with double majors in Finance and Strategic Management in 2017 from Wharton School of Business University of Pennsylvania.

 Aymen attempted for a Guinness World Record in 2010 at the age of 17 when she fitted herself, along with 18 other girls, into a smart car with closed doors for 19 seconds.